EwenLeFloch/Angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Step 02

+Clone the repository from https://github.com/jmcooper/joes-robot-shop

+## Step 02

+Clone the repository from https://github.com/jmcooper/joes-robot-shop

+## Step 02

+Clone the repository from https://github.com/jmcooper/joes-robot-shop

+## Step 02

+Clone the repository from https://github.com/jmcooper/joes-robot-shop